Methodology

 Field data is what Google's search algorithm actually uses for page-experience signals.
 A site can score 100 in Lighthouse and still rank poorly if its real users experience slow LCP on flaky mobile networks.
 CrUX is the source of truth.

-How the API call works
+How the CrUX API call works under the hood

 When you search a domain, we send a single POST request to chromeuxreport.googleapis.com/v1/records:queryRecord with the canonical origin (always https://, no trailing slash, no path).
 We request three form factors in parallel: